martinmorando/applied-ai/002-is-it-a-russian-text/README.md

 After trying all these, [as ~7% error rate seems ok](https://www.youtube.com/watch?v=hBBOjCiFcuo&t=816s), I decided to test it with external data.
 I tried it with Wikipedia screenshots, and it seems to be working correctly for identifying Russian texts.
 See `/2nd-search`.

-Update: Why stop here?
+Why stop here?
 I realize I didn't play with the image size.

 ### Resize
 size |architecture          | item_tfms         |epochs|error_rate| min error before?  |